shashwatah/mastak/README.md

 ## Description

 An npm module to automate the regular processing and caching of responses from APIs.
-With a caching mechanism inspired by [node-cache](https://www.npmjs.com/package/node-cache), this module has all the standard interface methods to interact with the in-memory cache.<br>
+With a caching mechanism inspired by [node-cache](https://www.npmjs.com/package/node-cache), this module has all the standard interface methods to interact with the in-memory cache.<br/><br/>
 Mastak makes requests using [node-fetch](https://www.npmjs.com/package/node-fetch) and processes the response based on the resProcessor function provided by the user.
 Each key gets a timeout(ttl) and an updateInterval(if autoUpdate is true).

 ## Installation